Economy of Colombia: 21st century

+The deterioration of the labor market severely affected sectors such as retail, hospitality, and informal employment, deepening the economic contraction.
+Although unemployment gradually decreased to 14.75% by early 2021, it stayed significantly above the pre-pandemic levels.
+Inflation, on the other hand, remained low in Q1 2020, but turned into deflation for the remaining of 2020 and the first quarter of 2021, signaling a significant weakened aggregate demand.
+Overall, Colombia's real GDP contracted by about 16% in Q2 2020, due to declines in household consumption and investment.
+While there were modest signs of recovery by early 2021, the combination of high unemployment and deflation continued to hinder the full economic rebound.

 Overview

-The longstanding internal armed conflict in Colombia has had economic impacts.

 In the early 21st century, the Colombian economy grew in part because of austere government budgets, focused efforts to reduce public debt levels, an export-oriented growth strategy, an improved security situation in the country, and high commodity prices.
 Growth slowed to 1.4 percent in 2017, and then increased to 3.3 percent in 2019.

 President Uribe, who was in office from 2002 to 2010, examined opportunities including reforming the pension system, reducing high unemployment, achieving congressional passage of a fiscal transfers reform, and exploring for new oil or producing ethanol.
 Colombia's Gini coefficient, a measure of inequality, was one of the highest in South America.
 International and domestic financial analysts warned of the growing central government deficit, which hovered at 5% of GDP.
 Nonetheless, confidence in the economy grew.

-Colombia has a track record of prudent macroeconomic management.

 The middle class will represent 25% of the population in 2020 according to a survey by the daily newspaper El Tiempo.
 Official data indicate that 42.5% of the population lives below the poverty line.
 The social elevator is one of the slowest in the world, as it takes an average of eleven generations for a family to rise out of poverty.

 The tax system is one of the causes of Colombia's deep social inequalities.
 The income tax (IRPP) is not very progressive (almost all taxpayers pay it at a rate of between 19% and 28%, and the rate rises only slightly thereafter) and is levied mainly on salaries, with other categories of income being largely underreported.
 Redistribution through the Colombian tax system is thus the lowest in Latin America, even though it is on average very limited.